xcq-ca/starter-hugo-academic/content/publication/whitaker-2019-chapter/index.md

 ---
-title: Design and Validation Arguments for the Student Survey Of Motivational Attitudes toward  Statistics (S-SOMAS) Instrument
+title: Design and validation arguments for the Student Survey of Motivational Attitudes toward Statistics (S-SOMAS) instrument
 publication_types:
   - "6"
 authors: